J-PAL/MITx MicroMasters in Data, Economics, and Development Policy for Government of India Officials

 - Once you have created an MITx Online account, you may login on https://micromasters.mit.edu/dedp to link your account and complete payment through the DEDP website.

-- Take your proctored exam any time between May 4-11, 2022.
-You may schedule your exam between April 20-29, 2022.
-You may also need to take an "onboarding exam" in order to onboard yourself with the online exam system; this exam can be taken between April 20 and May 4, 2022.
+- Register for the proctored exam between August 17 - 26 2022 and take your proctored exam any time between August 31 - September 7, 2022.
+You may also need to take an "onboarding exam" in order to onboard yourself with the online exam system; this exam can be taken between August 17 - 31, 2022.
 Please note: The DEDP MicroMasters program has shifted to online proctored exams and will no longer offer an in-person option at Pearson VUE centers.
 The only difference between the online and in-person proctored exams is their delivery.
 The length of the exam and the type of questions you encounter will remain the same.
 All the questions will be multiple choice or fill in the blank.
 There will be no questions on R.

 In Case of Further Questions